Online Accelerated ADN Programs: Inside Top Schools

 Online accelerated ADN programs offer students the flexibility they need to accommodate various other personal responsibilities.
 However, even online programs require some type of in-person training via labs, clinicals, simulations, etc. Plus, you’ll need these clinical hours to satisfy licensure requirements.
 So ask yourself if you have the time to participate in clinicals and other training in-person in your community.

-Challenges & Solutions for Students in Accelerated ADN Programs
+Challenges & Solutions in Accelerated ADN Programs

 Accelerated programs may be the right choice for many students, but they come with a unique set of challenges.
 These programs require more dedication and focus, even though they’re completed in a shorter amount of time.
 We’ve addressed some of the common challenges you might face when enrolled in an accelerated program and how you can overcome them.